 He has worked on a number of socially and culturally sensitive film projects involving the themes of human rights and social injustice besides arts and culture.
-He has also directed telefilms, TV series, and several TV commercials.
+He has also directed Telefilms, TV series, and several digital campaigns.

 Indus Blues (2018)